 What Are the Benefits of Direct-to-Consumer DNA Testing?

-When direct-to-consumer DNA testing first became available, it was marketed as a way to find out your genetic heritage.
+When direct-to-consumer DNA testing first became available, it was marketed to determine your genetic heritage.

 But the biggest benefit of direct-to-consumer DNA is one most people don’t think of or know about – and that’s what you can do with the raw data included in your DNA testing!